After having reviewed together the previous organizational paradigms, from Red to Green, we have arrived at the Evolutionary-Teal stage.

 “This is like a Copernican revolution, in an age that tells us that we can become anything we want to be, if we just want to and work for it.
-If we become ‘Teal’ then instead of setting goals for our lives, and dictating what direction it should take, we learn to let go and listen to the life that wants to be lived through us”.
+If we become ‘Teal’, instead of setting goals for our lives and dictating what direction it should take, we learn to let go and listen to the life that wants to be lived through us”.
 Frederic Laloux

 the characteristics

 Practices such as mindfulness and building on the strengths of individuals become important.
-The focus is oriented toward proactivity and action in that there is no fear of judgment and having to please, one learns by doing and finding solutions through action.
+The focus is oriented toward proactivity and action in that there is no fear of judgment and having to please.
+People learn by doing and by finding solutions through action.
 Wisdom takes the place of rationality and intuition takes on an important value.
 The scientific-reductionist view disappears in favor of a more complete and holistic view of the world, connected to the laws of nature.

 “The main problem in the world is the result of the difference between how nature works and the way people think”.
 Gregory Bateson